-For more information, see Turn off audit log search in Office 365.
+For more information, see Turn off audit log search.

 For information about exporting the search results returned by the Search-UnifiedAuditLog cmdlet to a CSV file, see the "Tips for exporting and viewing the audit log" section in Export, configure, and view audit log records.

-It can take up to 30 minutes or up to 24 hours after an event occurs for the corresponding audit log entry to be displayed in the search results.
+It can take up to 30 minutes or up to 24 hours after an event occurs for the corresponding audit log record to be returned in the results of an audit log search.
 The following table shows the time it takes for the different services in Office 365.

-Office 365 service 30 minutes 24 hours Advanced Threat Protection and Threat Intelligence Azure Active Directory (user login events) Azure Active Directory (admin events) Data Loss Prevention Dynamics 365 CRM eDiscovery Exchange Online Microsoft Flow Microsoft Project Microsoft Stream Microsoft Teams Power BI Security & Compliance Center SharePoint Online and OneDrive for Business Sway Workplace Analytics Yammer Microsoft Forms
+Microsoft 365 service or feature 30 minutes 24 hours Advanced Threat Protection and Threat Intelligence Azure Active Directory (user login events) Azure Active Directory (admin events) Data Loss Prevention Dynamics 365 CRM eDiscovery Exchange Online Microsoft Power Automate Microsoft Project Microsoft Stream Microsoft Teams Power Apps Power BI Security & Compliance Center Sensitivity labels SharePoint Online and OneDrive for Business Sway Workplace Analytics Yammer Microsoft Forms

 Azure Active Directory (Azure AD) is the directory service for Office 365.
 The unified audit log contains user, group, application, domain, and directory activities performed in the Microsoft 365 admin center or in the Azure management portal.
 For a complete list of Azure AD events, see Azure Active Directory Audit Report Events.